MileHacker Logo

 • Basic First Aid: Band-aids, antiseptic wipes, pain relievers (ibuprofen, paracetamol), anti-diarrhea medication (Imodium), oral rehydration salts.

-• Prescription Medications: Bring enough for the entire trip, in original packaging with labels.
-Carry a copy of your prescription and a doctor's note for controlled substances.
+• Prescription Medications: Carry sufficient for the entire trip, in original packaging with labels.
+Bring a duplicate of your prescription and a doctor'a doctor's note for controlled medication.

 • Over-the-Counter Remedies: Cold/flu symptoms, upset stomach, motion sickness.
 Apothecaries can be found, but specific brands might be harder to find.